 Update: August 5, 2020

-I feel moved to comment here on the recent anti-transphobic remarks made by JK Rowling.
+I feel moved to comment here on the recent transphobic remarks made by JK Rowling.
 I condemn transphobia, homophobia, and racism with every fiber of my being.
 Trans women are women.
 Trans men are men.
+People are people.
 It’s as simple as that.

 I have chosen to separate the art from the artist.
 I refuse to let Rowling’s hateful remarks ruin the memories and love I have for the Harry Potter stories and characters.